The Enemy Below: Plot

-Murrell, the last man aboard, is about to join his crew in the lifeboats when he spots von Stolberg standing on the conning tower of the sinking U-boat with his injured executive officer Oberleutnant zur See Heini Schwaffer.
+Murrell, the last man aboard, is about to join his crew in the lifeboats when he spots von Stolberg standing on the conning tower of the U-boat.
+He refuses to abandon his mortally-wounded executive officer Oberleutnant zur See Heinie Schwaffer, who has been with him since "academy days".
 Murrell tosses a line to the submarine and rescues the pair.
-Schwaffer clearly is dying, but von Stolberg refuses to leave his friend behind.
-Lieutenant Ware returns with American and German sailors in the captain's gig to take the three men off before the U-boat's scuttling charges detonate.
-Later, aboard a ship that has rescued both crews, the German crew buries Schwaffer at sea as the American crew respectfully watches.
+Lieutenant Ware returns in the captain's gig with a mixed party of American and German sailors, who race up the cargo nets to save the last survivors before the tangled vessels blow up.